Workstreams, tools and case studies by the Home Office Asylum Mental Health and Wellbeing team (accessible)

 Delivery

-• Centrally, EFL in the Community are piloting and developing programmes that support refugees and people seeking asylum.
-In June 2024, in partnership with UNHCR they developed the Stronger Communities Cup, a football competition designed to bring refugees and non-refugees together, using the power of football as a tool to break down barriers and develop friendships.
+- Centrally, EFL in the Community is piloting and developing programmes that support refugees and people seeking asylum.
+In June 2024, in partnership with UNHCR it developed the Stronger Communities Cup, a football competition designed to bring refugees and non-refugees together, using the power of football as a tool to break down barriers and develop friendships.
 This programme was showcased by UEFA as part of the Champions League Final celebrations in London.

-• The Stronger Communities Cup programme is being developed further in October 2024 as a week-long residential programme, that not only combines a football competition for refugees and people seeking asylum but includes a residential programme designed to not only bring people together from across the country, but also develop key leadership skills such as resilience, team building and confidence.
+- The Stronger Communities Cup programme was developed further in October 2024 as a week-long residential programme, that not only combines a football competition for refugees and people seeking asylum but includes a residential programme designed to not only bring people together from across the country, but also develop key leadership skills such as resilience, team building and confidence.

-• EFL in the Community has also developed a small pilot programme in partnership with the Football Association and UEFA, working with young refugees and people seeking asylum, supporting them to become future community sports leaders.
-This 6-month programme (currently in month 3) has 20 refugees and people seeking asylum attending workshops focusing on confidence, mental health, teamwork, listening skills and resilience.
-Their ambition is this is expanded in 2025.
+- EFL in the Community has also developed a small pilot programme in partnership with the Football Association and UEFA, working with young refugees and people seeking asylum, supporting them to become future community sports leaders.
+This 6-month programme has 20 refugees and people seeking asylum attending workshops focusing on confidence, mental health, teamwork, listening skills and resilience.
+The ambition is for this to expand in 2025.

 Evidence of impact of EFL in the community